apexhosting/Scavenger-Hunt/README.md

   unknown-command: "&cThis is not a valid command, please use &4/%command% help &cfor help!"
   reload: "&aSuccessfully reloaded the plugin!"
   reload-fail: "&cThere was an error reloading the plugin!
 Please review the console for more information."
+  plugin-disabled: "&cThe plugin is currently disabled, please resolve any errors in the console and use the &4/%command% reload &ccommand!"
+  not-in-progress: "&cThe game has not started yet, please wait!"
+  starter-item-remove-fail: "&cYou should keep your starter items in case you get stuck!"

+  game-loading: "&c\n&c\n&2⚠ &lWARNING&f: &aThe game is now loading!
+Make sure to read the book in your first hotbar slot for more information!\n&c"
   game-starting: "&aThe game is starting in &2%remaining% &aseconds!"
   game-started: "&2&l✔ &a&lGAME STARTED! &f— &aBest of luck everyone!"